 Gather your congregation and other groups that participated in "God's work.
 Our hands."
-Sunday, perhaps to share a meal.
+Perhaps you'll want to share a meal.

 Ask participants to share:

 - Photos.

 - Videos.

 - Personal stories.
 (What touched you about your service?
 Did you walk in someone else's shoes today?)